 The curriculum: general management overview instead of in-depth knowledge

 MIM programs are postgraduate programs in general management.
 They are not the same as the MSc in Marketing, Project Management, Human Resources Management, IT Management, or Innovation Management programs.
-Instead, a MIM course portfolio covers a broad range of business topics including some of the aforementioned.
+Instead, an MIM course portfolio covers a broad range of business topics including some of the aforementioned.
 Similar to the MBA, it operates on the assumption that a manager can carry out his or her function better if he or she has an eye for the big picture and can at least participate in conversations about relevant management topics.
-Therefore, the best way to find out whether a program really offers the required Management degree, is to go through the selected program with a fine-tooth comb.
+Therefore, the best way to find out whether a program really offers the required management degree, is to go through the selected program with a fine-tooth comb.

-Master in Management: Diversity increases your learning effect
+Diversity increases your learning effect

 MIM programs are usually internationally oriented.
 MIM students comprise many nationalities and the language used for teaching is English in most cases.
 You can use our Search Engine Filter to search for MIM programs by the languages in which they are taught.